cyberkiwii/soothe/README.md

 ADD A SUMMARY OF WHAT SOOTHE IS.

 BRYCE
+Soothe: A collaborative project meant to give users a simple, free, and intuitive experience treating different emotions on their own accord.
+We want to provide a wide range of tools to connect with each type of feeling and emotion portrayed on site.
+Not here to replace therapy and emergency situations; it is meant to be used as a more mild solution to a broad range of feelings.
+We want to keep this free and open source; with the option eventually to allow users to create/add plugins and extensions.

 Soothe was built primarily using HTML and CSS, and was programmed on Replit.